-Repeated Views/Exams: Direct
+Repeated Views/Exams

-All repeats, even if the student passed competency, must be done under the direct supervision of a qualified (ARRT-certified and registered) radiographer who is physically present during the performance of the procedure.
+All repeats, even if the student passes competency, must be done under the direct supervision of a qualified (ARRT-certified and registered) radiographer who is physically present during the procedure.
 The certified radiographer must follow the parameters listed under Direct Supervision.

-Surgical, Mobile Radiographic (Portable), and Mobile Fluoroscopic (C-arm) Procedures: Direct
+Surgical, Mobile Radiographic (Portable), and Mobile Fluoroscopic (C-arm) Procedures

-All surgical and mobile radiographic exams (portable) and mobile fluoroscopic procedures (c-arm) must be done under direct supervision, even if the student passed competency, of a qualified (ARRT certified and registered) radiographer who is physically present during the performance of the procedure.
+All surgical and mobile radiographic exams (portable) and mobile fluoroscopic procedures (c-arm) must be done under direct supervision, even if the student passes competency, of a qualified (ARRT certified and registered) radiographer who is physically present during the procedure.
 The certified radiographer must follow the parameters listed under Direct Supervision.

-Transmission of Images: Direct
+Transmission of Images

-Whether directly or indirectly supervised, the Radiographer must directly inform students when they may accept or delete patient images for which the Technologist is responsible.
+Whether directly or indirectly supervised, the Radiographer must inform students when they may accept or delete patient images for which the Technologist is responsible.
 Students may not send (or delete) images without approval.